 eSIM cards are the newest and most recent SIM card format, although they probably shouldn’t even be called that.

 The name eSIM means embedded SIM, which is a SIM card integrated into something.
 It’s not a real SIM card, but rather an integrated chip that follows SON-8 standard directly within a device, which means it can’t be removed or switched out.

 The number of contacts and how it works are the same as a regular SIM card, but you won’t have to worry about any foldable slots to support it.
 This chip is also much more reliable and less likely to cause mechanical failures.
 Plus, since it is smaller than a normal SIM and you don’t have to use a poker to eject it, it can be used in smaller devices, such as smartwatches.

-ESIMs used to be limited to industrial devices, but in 2012, Apple declared that there weren’t any laws prohibiting their use in consumer products and so it began putting them into products like the iPad.
-The latest device to come with an eSIM card is the Apple Watch Series 3 4G/LTE.
+eSIMs used to be limited to industrial devices, but in 2012, Apple declared that there weren’t any laws prohibiting their use in consumer products and so it began putting them into products like the iPad and Apple Watch.

 eSIM: Some cons

 These benefits of eSIM cards are great, but there are also a few disadvantages from a user’s perspective.
 If you’re a user, who like me, changes their smartphone regularly or if you have multiple devices at home with different SIM cards, this eSIM situation may make your life a bit more complicated.
 Every time you want to use a new device you’ll have to activate the SIM card through the software of that device.
 You can’t just pull out the SIM and put it into another device and be ready to go.